rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 “CodePen is for web designers and front-end developers.

 “It is an HTML, CSS, and JavaScript code editor in your browser with instant previews of the code you see and write.
-It is a searchable trove of your own creations, and a world of other people's creations.
+It is a searchable trove of your own creations, and a world of other people’s creations.
 A place to troubleshoot, to teach, to learn, to test, and to grow.”

 ### [RequireBin](http://requirebin.com/ "link to site")